danielurdaneta/Credit_Risk_Analysis/README.md

 ![CR](https://user-images.githubusercontent.com/81272629/129459715-1358fb4d-390c-4b3d-b199-f9699b914b77.png)

 We can see a precision in high risk loans equally poor than the previous model, we also see a recall that is slightly worse, predicting correctly 63% of the high risk loans, there is an improvement in the accuracy (66%) that is due an improvement in predicting correctly low risk loans.
-As it is more important to us to predict most of high risk loans, we can argue this model is worse than the previous.
+As it is more important to us to predict most of the high risk loans, we can argue this model is worse than the previous.

 - ClusterCentroids undersampling